 Learn More at ICUEE 2019

 Cara Silletto will be speaking about these topics and more at ICUEE 2019 in Louisville, KY, October 1-3.
-Register Now

 “I’m going to share some backstories on why Millennials and Generation Z have less loyalty coming into a company than previous generations,” Silletto says.
 “We’ll also talk about why they have more of a sense of entitlement.
 We call it the issues on the TABLE: technology, authority, balance, loyalty and entitlement.
 These five topics explain why today’s new workforce sees the employer-employee relationship so differently.
 We’ll also outline strategies for how companies can bridge this generational gap and begin reducing their unnecessary employee turnover.”